GnanasriPB/SevenSegment_display/README.md

 # Conclusion:

 In this experiment, a seven-segment display decoder was designed and simulated using Vivado 2023.1.
 The Verilog code was implemented to convert binary-coded decimal(BCD) inputs into appropriate segment controlsignals.
-The behavioral simulationverified that each digit (0–9) was correctly displayed by activating the correspondingsegments (a–g).Thus, the experiment successfully demonstrated the design and working of a sevensegment display using Verilog HDL and provided practical experience with synthesisand simulation in Vivado
+The behavioral simulationverified that each digit (0–9) was correctly displayed by activating the correspondingsegments (a–g).Thus, the experiment successfully demonstrated the design and working of a seven segment display using Verilog HDL and provided practical experience with synthesisand simulation in Vivado